hinatades/elasticsearch-ir-evaluator/README.md

 ## Complete Usage Process

-The following steps will guide you through using `elasticsearch-ir-evaluator` to calculate search accuracy metrics:
+The following steps will guide you through using `elasticsearch-ir-evaluator` to calculate search accuracy metrics.
+For more detailed and practical examples, please refer to the [examples](https://github.com/hinatades/elasticsearch-ir-evaluator/tree/main/examples) directory in this repository.

 ### Step 1: Set Up Elasticsearch Client